Toxic Family ROLES (Part 2)

 Once this ‘dance’ is set in motion, all that’s left is for everyone else to automatically fill in the rest of the roles, completing the mobile.

-• Internal prerequisites for addiction are: genetic inheritance, personality traits / attitudes / beliefs, history of trauma, inability to cope with life’s challenges & an unwillingness to be responsible for themself
+Internal prerequisites for addiction are : genetic inheritance, being differently-wired (neurodiverse), personality traits / attitudes / beliefs, history of trauma, inability to cope with life’s challenges & an unwillingness to be responsible for themself

 b.
 The Caretaker (Co-Dependent, Enabler / Rescuer, Martyr)

-This person, usually a spouse but often ends up being an older child, makes all the other roles possible.
-They have to keep the family together, keep everyone going, keep the addict from injuring or killing themselves…..
+This person, usually a spouse but often ends up being an older child, makes all the other non-addict roles possible.
+They have to keep the family together, keep everyone going, keep the addict from injuring or killing themself…..

-• As the long-suffering martyr, Enablers take on the addict’s problems & self-blame for failures, living on the highs & lows of another person.
-That’s why addicts consciously or unconsciously attach to then.
+• As the long-suffering martyr, Enablers take on the addict’s problems & self-blame for failures, living in reaction to the highs & lows of another person.
+That’s why addicts consciously or unconsciously attach to them.

 This Role allows the co-dependent to ignore their own low self-esteem, gives them a sense of purpose & staves off fear of abandonment.

-So giving up their Role to interrupt the codependent cycle – which could actually lead to healing – is not their 1st choice.
-Besides, they don’t believe anyone who’s healthy would want them, not admitting it even to themselves, so why bother.
+So, giving up their Role & interrupt the codependent cycle – which could actually lead to healing – is not their 1st choice.
+Besides, they don’t believe anyone who’s healthy would want them, not admitting it even to themsef, so why bother.

 2a & b.
 The CHILDREN : Hero, Scapegoat, Lost Child, Mascot (next 2 posts).